UWSEDS-aut17/uwseds-group-city-fynders/doc/Fuctional_specification.md

 Students with a lot of offers from universities might think which university they shall choose.
 Cities of university might have great impact on their final decision.
 This webpage-based UI can help with the decision.

 2. Research: correlations of different factors.
-Get rankings for the consideration of factors, and get correlations from `examples/city_fynder.py`.
+Get rankings for the consideration of factors, and get correlations from `examples/city_fynder.ipynb` or `examples/how_to_use.md`.